 Not to be missed: There are four interactive trails to complete around the farm; pick up the leaflets for each one from reception or download and print them beforehand from the website.

-Set up in the 1970's, this urban farm has an ever growing number of different animals including two Dexter cows; Luna and Solar, Billy the Shetland pony, Jacob ewes; Treacle and Cupcake, and Kev the tortoise who also lives in the barn.
+Set up in the 1970's, this urban farm has an ever growing number of different animals including two Dexter cows; Luna and Solar, Tilly the Shetland pony, Jacob ewes; Treacle and Cupcake, and Kev the tortoise who also lives in the barn.
 The farm makes its own honey, which is sold in the 'Trading Post' shop and staff and visitors are encouraged to grow herbs, fruit and vegetables in the farm's polytunnels.

 Not to be missed: Stop by the aviary to see the cockatiels, finches and budgerigars that live there.